Rust-Simply/iriss-scripts/src/scripts/iriss-02.md

 ### The Stack

 In Rust (and many languages in fact), programs are made up of functions; small, independent bits of code.
-In our program we only have one function for now, which is `main`, but this still applies.
+In our program we only have one function for now, which is `main`, but this next bit still applies.

 When we run our program, the operating system assigns some memory for the program to run in, called "the stack".